-How Parenting Styles Psychology Helps To Shape Your Child
+How the Psychology of Parenting Styles Helps To Shape Your Child

 When becoming a parent, one element that many parents don't think all that much about is how their parenting styles can shape their kid.
 What many don't realize, is that how we treat our kids can psychologically impact them, and how they're raised also plays a major role in the way children react to us.
-Here, we will explore how the psychology of different parenting styles affect how we raise our kids, and what it can do to a child regarding the long-term impact
+Here, we will explore how different parenting styles affect how we raise our kids, and the long-term impact.

 The Types Of Parenting Styles

 Currently, all types of parenting styles boil down to four different types, and all types of parents who parent their children fall into one of these.
 They are as follows:

 These four types are based on two factors:

 - The demand and expectations the parent has regarding getting things from a children

 - The responsiveness or even responding to the child's needs

 These types do affect the children in different ways, both in positive and negative manners.